 PBE FRS 48 replaces the service performance reporting requirements of PBE IPSAS 1 and is effective for reporting periods beginning on or after 1 January 2021.
-The Council has not yet determined how application of PBE FRS 48 will affect its statement of service performance.
+RDC has not yet determined how application of PBE FRS 48 will affect its statement of performance.